SrinivasaKK/Pet-Shop/README.md

 9. /GET/:id owner - it should not GET a pet by the given owner id (negative case)

    (total 27 test cases are written)

+## Project Structure and approach

+- #dist# directory
+  - This directory has the files generated after compiling the fron end angular application created for this project.
+I have not inclued the complete angular application here.
+  - The angular application can be found in the link -
+- #data# directory
+  - has owner.json file which holds all the details about owners
+  - once user post the pet data, pets.json file is created in the directory